Overview

 Your use case might also involve already existing documents such as reports, referral letters, etc. The Corti API was designed to offer such flexibility.
 Some of the use cases Corti has facilitated via the /documents endpoint include:

-• Summarizing an existing document
+• Summarizing an existing document or multiple documents

 • Identifying a match of an existing document based on defined criteria